thehackingsage/ddos/README.md

-# DDoS
+## <p align="center">DoS and DDoS Attack & Protection Tools for Windows, Linux & Android</p>

-DoS and DDoS Attack &amp; Protection Tools for Windows, Linux &amp; Android (For Educational Purposes Only)
+For Educational Purposes Only.. **you may not use all the tools and software for any illegal or unethical purpose; including activities which would give rise to criminal or civil liability.** i'm not responsible if you use these tools to attack servers you don't own and get caught..
+USE ON YOUR OWN RISK..
+ThankYou !!!